osmandapp/docs/content/development/build-osmand/how-to-compile-the-ios-version.md

 Selet as target your device or as one of IOS simulators.
 But don't use default 'Any IOS Device (arm64)'.
 Build the project.

-In case of build erros you can press in XCode
+In case of build erros you can press in XCode:
 ```
 Product -> Clean build folder
 ```
 Then close XCode.
-Delete `baked` and `binaries` folders in `OsmAnd` directory.
-And delete XCode DerivedData folder.
+Delete `baked` and `binaries` folders in `OsmAnd` directory (if it already exists).
+Delete XCode DerivedData folder:
 ```
 sudo rm -R ~/Library/Developer/Xcode/DerivedData/*
 ```
+Check that all repositories are up to date.
-Run `$ ./prepare.sh` and try to build the project again.
+Then run `$ ./prepare.sh` and try to build the project again.